rathrio/sde_project/answer.md

 * Arrows point from sender to receiver of a call
 * We color-coded all methods on a scale from blue to green (linear log-scaled color gradient).
 The more a method is invoked, the greener it is.
+* You may note that some methods are green even though you can't see many arrows pointing to it.
+That's also because we only picked the first 100 classes, but considered all Invocations nevertheless.
+Feel free to up the class count.
+And get a coffee.